-In the late 19th century, artists like Salvador Dalí, Claude Monet, Henri de Toulouse-Lautrec, Pablo Picasso, and Vincent van Gogh came to the top of the hill to soak in and find inspiration in an odd but paintable combinations of windmills, barren landscape, run-down buildings, poverty, and bohemian freedom.
+In the late 19th century, artists like Salvador Dalí, Claude Monet, Henri de Toulouse-Lautrec, Pablo Picasso, and Vincent van Gogh came to the top of the hill to soak in and find inspiration in an odd but paintable combination of windmills, barren landscape, run-down buildings, poverty, and bohemian freedom.
 The area still attracts street painters but the barren landscape is long gone.

 As a free-spirited bohemian culture evolved at the top of Montmartre, around the lower part of the hill formed a darker nightlife filled with cabarets and dance halls filled by both the rich and poor and fuelled by excess and promiscuity.

 Before Piaf became a big star, she fit in best in this world (remember, she grew up in a brothel) and moved around in mafia-like circles that frequented and extorted in these cabarets.
-There is a saying in the Montemarte subculture: Si tu ne paies pas… t’auras des ennuis… If you do not pay … you’ll get in trouble.
-The understanding is that in Montemarte, each cabaret owner paid a ransom to mobsters or they face possible scandal or death.
+There is a saying in the Montmartre subculture: Si tu ne paies pas… t’auras des ennuis… If you do not pay … you’ll get in trouble.
+The understanding is that in Montmartre, each cabaret owner paid a ransom to mobsters or they face possible scandal or death.

 The Murder of Louis Leplée

-Louis Leplée was considered the prince of the Montemarte homosexual subculture and his cabaret Le Gerny’s in Pigalle was thought to be a part of the underworld of gay prostitution, blackmail, and bribery.
+Louis Leplée was considered the prince of the Montmartre homosexual subculture and his cabaret Le Gerny’s in Pigalle was thought to be a part of the underworld of gay prostitution, blackmail, and bribery.
 This is where Piaf worked.